 Trees are giant stems.
 Bark and wood are formed to keep moisture inside.
 Splitting wood exposes interior surfaces to air and sunlight, which hastens drying and can discourage wood-boring insect infestations.

 Stacking wood also speeds drying by exposing more wood surfaces to sunlight and air.
 Follow these tips for stacking success.

-Soil.
+- Soil.
 Avoid direct contact with soil.
 Placing a tarp or plastic sheeting beneath wood is good.
-Raising stacks off soil is better, because it enables air to flow beneath wood.
+Raising stacks off soil is better because it enables air to flow beneath the wood.
 This is true even for stacks on concrete.
 Use a pair of parallel 2 × 4s or a firewood rack to elevate wood.

 In all but dry climes, covering stacked wood is wise.
 Position a tarp or plastic sheeting so it blankets the top of the stack and extends a few inches down the sides.
 Keep the sides mostly exposed to air.
 If you completely cover a wood pile, the cover retains moisture, which the wood absorbs, making seasoned firewood burn like green wood.

 If you purchase seasoned wood, store it off the ground with a top cover.
 Or store it in an open-sided shed, lean-to or other structure.

 Visit us today at Russell Feed & Supply Stores for the best quality seasoned firewood.
 Stock up today!